udacity/CarND-Capstone/README.md

 # Project Team

 * Reinhard Steffens steffens21@gmail.com
 * Yury Melnikov Yury.Melnikov@gmail.com
 * Naoto Yoshida yossy0157@gmail.com
 * Tawit Uthaicharoenpong iamtawit@gmail.com
 * Olli Vertanen overtane@gmail.com

 ## Notes on our Implementation

 ### Traffic Light Detection

 The traffic light detection is done by using a Tensorflow model Faster R-CNN + ResNet101 trained on the COCO dataset which also includes traffic lights: [faster\_rcnn\_resnet101\_coco](http://download.tensorflow.org/models/object_detection/faster_rcnn_resnet101_coco_11_06_2017.tar.gz).
-The output of this model is a series of bounding boxes, which are screened for traffic signals of a high score (>10%).
+Using the model is beneficial since it's able to detect obstacles: other cars, pedestrians, bicycles, as well as traffic signs and other useful objects.
+However in this projects it's only used for traffic light detection.
+The output of this model is a series of bounding boxes, which are screened for traffic signals of a high score (>0.1).

 Classification of traffic signals is implemented in this way:
 1) Threshold luma of each third of the signal image resulting in a binary image.